SynfiniDLT/daml-tokenization-toolkit/operations/README.md

 The only parameters that cannot be added are ledger host and port, the `--tls` flag  and `--access-token-file`.

-## Importing other party or contract IDs
+## Importing Other Party or Contract IDs

 Currently, there are no commands to allow for storing additional party or contract IDs in the `dops` cache.
 An example usecase would be to reference a party on a participant which belongs to a different organisation that you want to do a